VincentCastl/VincentCastl/README.md

 - 👋 Hi, I’m Raul - A Data Analyst at Amazon UK.
 - 👀 I’m interested in Data Analysis, Software / Game Development and anything Art related.
 - 🌱 I’m currently learning R, Python, SQL, BI development and 2d Pixel art.
-- 💞️ I’m looking to collaborate on various projects that can help me increase my knowledge on Python and SQL.
 - 📫 You can reach me at raulindries1@gmail.com

 <!---